Catholic Church in Latin America: Catholic missions

 The Requerimiento of 1512 served as a legal doctrine mandating that the Amerindians accept the Spanish monarch's power over the region and Christianity.
-The doctrine called for the Amerindians who abided by these demands to be considered “loyal vassals,” but justified war against the Amerindians if they opposed the Spaniards’ power and allowed for an aggressive conquest, resulting in the Amerindians being “deprived of their liberty and property.”
+The doctrine called for the Amerindians who abided by these demands to be considered "loyal vassals," but justified war against the Amerindians if they opposed the Spaniards' power and allowed for an aggressive conquest, resulting in the Amerindians being “deprived of their liberty and property.”
 The Requerimiento briefly alludes to the enslavement of the Amerindians as a result of the Spaniards' militaristic conquest of the region.

 Slavery was part of the local population's culture before the arrival of the conquistadors.
 Christian missionaries provided existing slaves with an opportunity to escape their situation by seeking out the protection of the missions.

 On December 1511, the Dominican friar Antonio de Montesinos openly rebuked the Spanish authorities governing Hispaniola for their mistreatment of the American natives, telling them "... you are in mortal sin ... for the cruelty and tyranny you use in dealing with these innocent people".
 King Ferdinand enacted the Laws of Burgos and Valladolid in response.
 Enforcement was lax, and while some blame the Church for not doing enough to liberate the Indians, others point to the Church as the only voice raised on behalf of indigenous peoples.

-Francisco de Vitoria, an acclaimed Theology Professor of the colonial era, opposed the idea of the Amerindians being “forcibly converted” to Catholicism on the premise that they would not truly accept the religion.
-However, in contrast with de Montesinos’ views, de Vitoria reasoned that if the Amerindians were to oppose the Catholic faith with “blasphemies,” war against them would be justified.
+Francisco de Vitoria, an acclaimed professor of theology during the colonial era, opposed the idea of the Amerindians being "forcibly converted" to Catholicism on the premise that they would not truly accept the religion.
+However, in contrast with de Montesinos' views, de Vitoria reasoned that if the Amerindians were to oppose the Catholic faith with “blasphemies,” war against them would be justified.

 During the colonial period, the Catholic missions also included efforts by the friars to educate the Amerindians.
-Although the missionaries focused on the “conversion,” the friars also worked to educate the Amerindians about Spanish cultural expectations, social customs, and about “political organization through the mission system."
+Although the missionaries focused on the "conversion", the friars also worked to educate the Amerindians about Spanish cultural expectations, social customs, and about "political organization through the mission system".
 Pedro de Gante, one of the first missionaries to arrive in Latin America during the colonial era, underscores in his letter to King Charles V of Spain the Spanish missionaries’ efforts to educate the Amerindians.
 In the letter, he argued that the Amerindians' workload under the Spanish colonists did not allow them to properly “provide for their families and the opportunity to become good Christians.
 In his letter, de Gante specifically requests that the king provide annual funding to run a local school and diminish the Amerindians’ workload to provide them with a “spiritual instruction.”

 Nevertheless, Amerindian populations suffered serious decline due to new diseases, inadvertently introduced through contact with Europeans, which created a labor vacuum in the New World.